sitestailors/NextJS-Strapi-RTL/README.md

 # NextJS-Strapi-RTL

-Since Strapi wasn't offering RTL for the adming panel out of the box this project is started to solve this issue.
+Since Strapi wasn't offering RTL for the admin panel out of the box this project is started to solve this issue.

 ## Dependencies